jerekapyaho/days_cpp/README.md

 is a date in the `YYYY-MM-DD` format, this application will use the value to show a birthday greeting to the user.

-If you are a Linux user, you should set the `BIRTHDAY` environment variable in your `.bashrc` file (or `~/.bash_profile`, or `~/.profile`, or whatever your shell uses).
+If you are a Linux user, you should set the `BIRTHDATE` environment variable in your `.bashrc` file (or `~/.bash_profile`, or `~/.profile`, or whatever your shell uses).